seilcho7/game-of-thrones/README.md

 # Game Of Thrones App
 A website about popular tv show from HBO, game of thrones, intended to show description of each characters and episodes.
-Purpose of this mini project was to use React along with Router to build a simple, working website.
+Purpose of this mini project was to use React.js along with Router to build a simple, working website.
 Data for this project, I used characters.json and episodes.json from https://github.com/jeffreylancaster/game-of-thrones.